SEC X Account Compromised to Falsely Say Bitcoin ETFs Approved

 BlackRock Cuts 3% of Global Workforce, Citing Dramatic Industry Shifts

-The post, which included a fake comment purporting to be from SEC Chair Gary Gensler, briefly fueled a jump in the price of Bitcoin.
+The SEC’s X account was compromised and a fake post claiming that the agency had green lit plans for the products fueled a brief surge in the price of the world’s biggest cryptocurrency.
+It also has sparked an investigation by US authorities into how a social media account at Wall Street’s main regulator was compromised.

+“It really shows the breadth and frequency of cyberattacks,” said Kurt Gottschall, a partner at law firm Haynes Boone and former SEC regional director.
+“The irony here is that the SEC has not shown much sympathy to public companies and asset managers that have experienced cybersecurity incidents.”

+The breach gave fodder to crypto faithful who have long viewed the commission’s chair, Gary Gensler, as an enemy due to his zeal to rein in the industry.
+The irony of a cybersecurity incident befalling a regulator that’s repeatedly warned of crypto’s online vulnerabilities was not lost on critics who have spent years waiting for the SEC to approve a Bitcoin ETF.
 Traders have been speculating for weeks that the agency could approve several of the products as soon as Wednesday.

-Gensler said from his own X account that the regulator’s account had been “compromised,” an unauthorized statement was posted and that the agency hadn’t taken action.
+In statements late Tuesday, the regulator said that it would work with law enforcement to investigate the incident, the unauthorized access had been terminated, and that the post wasn’t made by the SEC or its staff.
+In a separate statement, Gensler clarified that no decision on ETFs had been made.

+The SEC said that there was unapproved activity on the @SECGov X account “by an unknown party for a brief period of time shortly after 4 pm ET” on Tuesday.
+After the fake post was removed, Joe Benarroch, head of business operations at X, said in a statement that the “account is secure and we are investigating the root cause.”

 About a dozen companies have applied to list ETFs backed by Bitcoin in the US.
 The SEC has until Jan.
 10 to take action on at least one of those applications, and crypto insiders have speculated the regulator will use that date to announce a slew of decisions at once.